 When you’re craving a warm, creamy bowl of risotto but need to avoid dairy, dairy-free risotto is the perfect solution.

-This comforting Italian dish can easily be made without butter, cream, or cheese while maintaining that signature creamy texture.
+This comforting Italian dish can be made without butter, cream, or cheese while keeping that signature creamy texture.

-Thanks to plant-based ingredients like olive oil, coconut cream, and cashew-based Parmesan, you can enjoy a rich, satisfying meal without compromising on flavor.
+Risotto was the first recipe I tested, and it proved I didn’t have to sacrifice flavor.
+Thanks to olive oil, coconut cream, and cashew-based Parmesan, you can enjoy a rich, satisfying meal.

 What is Dairy-Free Risotto?